matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 Additionally, as ephemeral data is never encoded into room state there's not as many tools for admins to handle abuse that occur through the use of the feature.
-The proposals suggested changes to power levels - and limitation of what event types can be sent - should mitigate the potential of abuse from the feature though, as long as admins don't allow any user-defined ephemeral types to be sent by regular users.
+The proposal's suggested changes to power levels - and limitation of what event types can be sent - should mitigate the potential of abuse from the feature though, as long as admins don't allow any user-defined ephemeral types to be sent by regular users.